 Some schools are involved in an additional assessment called Biozone Biozone sessions take place in a sports hall or similar facility.
 We take anthropometric measurements and non-invasive samples (urine and saliva) from the children during the Biozone session.

 We will collect data on the pupil’s cognitive functioning (e.g. memory, attention, language understanding), behavioural symptoms (e.g. anxiety and hyperactivity), use of mobile phones and wireless technologies, and lifestyle.
 We might ask schools for information from the pupil’s educational record.
-Imperial College will ensure the research complies fully with the Data Protection Act 1998.
+Imperial College will ensure the research complies fully with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
 All individually identifiable data will be dealt with in the strictest confidence.
 Data will be stored long-term on a secure computer network at Imperial College.
 Study results will be published following independent scientific peer review but no data individually identifying pupils or their schools will ever be published.

 Study findings will be published in peer reviewed scientific journals.
 Key findings will also be shared with pupils, parents, and schools via newsletters and the study website.
 At the end of the study we will hold a presentation evening of study findings for all head teachers of participating schools and stakeholders, with live video feed via the study website for parents and pupils.